rich1143/C-pre-lab/leak_report.md

 The errors can be fixed by freeing the allocated memory after it is done being used.
 In is_clean, cleaned needs to be cleared before a result is returned because cleaned is pointing to the allocated memory.
-However we only want to free clear if it is not an empty string, that would be freeing memory that was never allocated.
+However we only want to free cleaned if it is not an empty string, that would be freeing memory that was never allocated.